 Top the fig spread with the toasted nuts.

 Place the Brie round on top of the nuts and spread.
-Leave the rind on the Brie.
+Leave the rind on.

-Beat together the egg and milk and brush over the side and top of the Brie.
+Beat together the egg and milk and brush over the side and top.

-Gently fold the exposed, additional dough against the side of the Brie.
+Gently fold the exposed, additional dough against the side .
 There should be enough additional dough that ½ inch or so also folds over on top of the Brie itself.

-Cut the 2nd diameter of crust to match the diameter of the exposed top of the Brie wheel (now with pastry on its bottom and side).
+Cut the 2nd diameter of crust to match the diameter of the exposed top of the cheese wheel (now with pastry on its bottom and side).

 Paint whatever dough has been folded over on top of the Brie with some of the egg wash, and carefully cover the Brie with the second crust, sealing it on the edge.